 The Finance/Personnel Committee (FPREP) is asked to review the changes proposed to the Employee Handbook submitted by the Agency's Special Counsel, Ms. Brett Overby, Liebert Cassidy Whitmore (LCW).
 These changes are intended to clarify language in the latest version of the handbook.

-The changes relate to a discrepancy in vacation accruals, vacation accrual caps based on tenure and the manner in which the Agency will annually manage accrual payouts exceeding the individual caps.
-These changes are summarized in the attached resolution.
+At the September 2023 Finance/Personnel (FPREP) Committee meeting the changes related to a discrepancy in vacation accruals, vacation accrual caps based on tenure and the manner in which the Agency will annually manage accrual payouts exceeding the individual caps were reviewed.
+However, this review led to additional questions from the Committee regarding conflicting language regarding the sick leave policy and sought clarification on the Board's role in resolving complaints.